 Private Equity and Long-Run Investment: The Case of Innovation

-A long-standing controversy is whether LBOs relieve managers from short-term pressures of dispersed shareholders, or whether LBO funds themselves are driven by short-term profit motives and sacrifice long-term growth to boost short-term performance.
-We investigate 495 transactions with a focus on one form of long-term activities, namely investments in innovation as measured by patenting activity.
-We find no evidence that LBOs decrease these activities.
-Relying on standard measures of patent quality, we find that patents applied for by firms in private equity transactions are more cited (a proxy for economic importance), show no significant shifts in the fundamental nature of the research, and are more concentrated in the most important and prominent areas of companies' innovative portfolios.
+A long-standing controversy is whether leveraged buyouts (LBOs) relieve managers from short-term pressures from public shareholders, or whether LBO funds themselves sacrifice long-term growth to boost short-term performance.
+We examine one form of long-run activity, namely, investments in innovation as measured by patenting activity.
+Based on 472 LBO transactions, we find no evidence that LBOs sacrifice long-term investments.
+LBO firm patents are more cited (a proxy for economic importance), show no shifts in the fundamental nature of the research, and become more concentrated in important areas of companies' innovative portfolios.